Detalhes

 Underdog story as an old-fashioned melodrama in the cutthroat world of fashion.

 The main characters are pathetic—that you need to know first.
 If you're drawn to easily likable characters you can root for, this might not be the right choice.
 The lack of communication didn't annoy me as much as I expected, and overall, the drama was pretty easy to handle.
-Personally, I had a lot of fun with it, but your experience may vary.
+Personally, I had a lot of fun with it (not that it was always a good mood), but your experience may vary.

 From the start, it was obvious this was a melodrama—mixing picaresque, noir, comedy, dark humor, makjang, and romance (not your typical love square).
 The drama carries a sly, cunning flow that won’t appeal to everyone.
-While some may find it frustrating, I found it purely entertaining.
-Then some people say it's a mess, but I also found its chaotic nature made it fun.
+While some may find it frustrating, I found it really entertaining overall.
+Then some people say it's a mess, but isn't it the point?
+Anyway, I also enjoyed how theatrical it was.

 The beginning is straightforward, setting the tone perfectly.
 The story may drag at times, but if you're invested or ready to fully grasp its depth, you'll see why.
 Character development is key in this drama.
 At times, looking back, I found myself impressed—especially by the end.